yrdsb-peths/final-greenfoot-project-daanishh21/README.md

 # Final Greenfoot Project
 This is the README.md file.

-This is a rocket shooter minigame created by Daanish on Greenfoot.
+This is a minigame created by Daanish on Greenfoot.